lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Provisioning Webpage

-Web content hosted at IdP's *provisioning* url is designed to be loaded in a hidden iframe, and communicate with the content that loads it via an supplied either by the browser, or by a javascript shim for browsers that don't yet have native support for BrowserID.
+Web content hosted at the IdP's *provisioning* url is designed to be loaded in a hidden iframe, and communicate with the content that loads it via an API supplied either by the browser or by a javascript shimwhen browser support isn't available.
 The API used by the provisioning page includes the following functions:

+    // A function invoked to fetch provisioning parameters, such as
+    // eamil and desired certificate duration.
+    navigator.id.beginProvisioning(function(email, cert_duration_s) { });

     // cause the browser to generate a keypair, cache the private key
     // and return the public key for signing. navigator.id.genKeyPair(function(pubkey) { });

     // upon successful certificate signing, register the certificate
     // with the browser.
     navigator.id.registerCertificate(certificate);

     // in the event of a failure, the provisioning code should
     // invoke this function to terminate the provisioning process,
     // providing a developer readable string